 When money is received by a center it is most often a reimbursement of cost.
 Such reimbursements are recorded as reductions (credits) in the appropriate expense accounts in order to reflect true center operating expenses.
-Examples follow:
+Examples are as follows:

-Food sales to staff and visitors are credited as a reduction to center food costs.

-- Reimbursements by GSA for vehicle maintenance and fuel are credited as a reduction to center vehicle operating costs. - Reimbursements of fuel costs from tenants are credited as a reduction of center fuel costs. - Reimbursement for Workforce Investment Act (WIA) or other buy-ins are credited as a reduction to center academic and/or career technical training costs. - Prompt payment discounts, cash rebates and refunds are credited as a savings to the account to which the product or service was originally charged.
+- Food sales to staff and visitors are credited as a reduction to center food costs. - Reimbursements by GSA for vehicle maintenance and fuel are credited as a reduction to center vehicle operating costs. - Reimbursements of fuel costs from tenants are credited as a reduction of center fuel costs. - Reimbursement for Workforce Innovation and Opportunity Act (WIOA) or other buy-ins are credited as a reduction to center academic and/or career technical training costs. - Prompt payment discounts, cash rebates and refunds are credited as a savings to the account to which the product or service was originally charged.